BioBoost/course-linux-essentials/docs/01_introduction_to_linux/README.md

 The definition of the word Linux depends on the context in which it is used.

-Linux means the kernel of the system, which is the central controller of everything that happens on the computer.
+**Linux means the kernel of the system**, which is the central controller of everything that happens on the computer.
 People that say their computer "runs Linux" usually refer to the kernel and suite of tools that come with it, called the **distribution**.

 Today there are many different variants of the GNU/Linux system (often called “distros”).
 Most of them include nonfree programs—their developers follow the “open source” philosophy associated with Linux rather than the “free software” philosophy of GNU.
 But there are also completely free GNU/Linux distros.
 The FSF supports computer facilities for a few of them.